- What Is The Two Bucket Method To Wash Car Properly - July 2, 2021

 Before beginning, make sure you have the necessary materials:

-Rinse the car before beginning.
+- Rinse the car before beginning.
 This helps remove some dirt and lubricate the surface.
+If you live in a colder climate with salted roads I recommend rinsing your undercarriage as well.

 Washing Your Car with a Pressure Washer